Ipurua Municipal Stadium: Promotion to La Liga and second expansion

 In 2014, following SD Eibar's promotion to La Liga, a project to redevelop the north stand and bring the stadium's capacity up to more than 6,000 seats was approved by the local council.
 The fully completed stand was inaugurated on 30 August 2015, for a league match played between the hosts SD Eibar and neighbouring Basque club Athletic Bilbao.
 On 9 May 2016, works to demolish and redevelop the east end stand began.
 The works, completed in January 2017, also provided an underground parking garage, space for the club's museum and the club's official store, new service areas and the possibility of making the adjacent street pedestrian on match days.
 As a result, the stadium's capacity was brought up to 7,083 seats.
-The pitch measures 103 x 65 m.
+The pitch measures 103 × 65 m.
 In May 2018, works to demolish and redevelop the west end stand began.
 The new stand is expected to be finished by August 2019 and will bring the stadium's capacity up to 8,164 seats.

 Ipurua remains a modern-yet-compact stadium with full UEFA certification, although many visiting La Liga teams have complained that its 7,000 seats are not up to par for a top flight stadium.
 In September 2018, a supporting barrier in the away fans' section of one stand collapsed under the weight of supporters who had rushed to the front to celebrate a goal for their club Sevilla, resulting in several minor injuries.